xgao35/website_redesign/content/05_erps/01_erps_in_gui.md

 ## 2. Load/view parameters to define network structure &  to “activate” the network

-An initial parameter set that will simulate the evoked drives that generate an evoked response in close agreement with the SI data described in Step 1 is distributed in the hnn-data repository.
-Click on the `External drives` tab at the top of the GUI and then click the `Load external drives` button.
-Navigate to the `hnn-data/network-configurations` folder on your computer and select `ERPYes100Trials.json`, or <a href="https://github.com/jonescompneurolab/hnn/tree/master/param">download the parameter file</a> and load it into the GUI.
+In the hnn-data repository, you can find an initial parameter set that will simulate the evoked response in close agreement with the SI data that we just loaded in Step 1.
+Click on the `External drives` tab at the top of the GUI, then select `Load external drives`.
+Navigate to the `hnn-data/network-configurations` folder on your computer and select `ERPYes100Trials.json`.

+Alternatively, you can <a href="https://github.com/jonescompneurolab/hnn/tree/master/param">download ERPYes100Trials.json</a> and load it into the GUI.

 <div style="display:block; width:90%; margin: 0 auto;">